vladchimescu/TF_object_detection/research/object_detection/README.md

 ## Instructions

 ### 1. Prepare your data:
-The goal of data preparation is to label your data ("ground truth") and generate [TensorFlow record](https://www.tensorflow.org/tutorials/load_data/tfrecord) files for the train and test sets.
+The goal of data preparation is to label your data ("ground truth") and generate [TensorFlow record](https://www.tensorflow.org/tutorials/load_data/tfrecord) files that will be used as train and test sets.

 + Label your images in `input_images` using [tzutalin/labelimg](https://github.com/tzutalin/labelImg)
 + Split the labelled data in `input_images` into train / test folds so that you have